eBayClassifiedsGroup/orlo/docs/index.rst

-.. sponge documentation master file, created by sphinx-quickstart on Tue Oct 27 17:16:14 2015.
+.. orlo documentation master file, created by sphinx-quickstart on Tue Oct 27 17:16:14 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Sponge
+Orlo
 ======

-Sponge is an API for tracking deployments, written with Python, Flask and SqlAlchemy.
+Orlo is an API for tracking deployments, written with Python, Flask and SqlAlchemy.

 It originated as part of a siteops hackathon at eBay classifieds, and is currently in development by staff at gumtree.com, kijiji.ca, mobile.de and 2dehands.be (all part of eBay Classifieds).